doug-h-rice/virtual-multicomp/README.md

 }
 ```

+Also added unsigned in front  of int variabled, seems to stop triggers.

 Microprocessors like the Z80 were clocked at 4MHz.
 A tight loop was okay as a timing loop.

 Modern CPU are clocked a lot faster.